Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc24/README.md

 * [Appendix](#appendix)

 ## Project Summary
-The main purpose of the project is to decrease the mortality rate of current SuperLife policyholders, and also increase the profit of the company.
-Thus, a Let Your Health Work For You program has purposed by our team which provides Health Check and Travel Discounts Scheme to customers.
+The main purpose of our project is to mitigate the mortality rate among current SuperLife policyholders and to enhance the profitability of the company.
+To achieve these goals, our team has devised the "Let Your Health Work For You" program, which offers a comprehensive Health Check and Travel Discounts Scheme to customers.

+The implementation of this healthcare initiative is anticipated to yield significant reductions in mortality rates across various age groups.
+By providing proactive health check-ups and promoting healthier lifestyle choices, we aim to decrease the incidence of critical illnesses and enhance overall well-being among policyholders.
+Consequently, this will lead to a reduction in benefit payments for the company, contributing to improved financial performance.

+Additionally, the introduction of the Travel Discounts Scheme serves as an enticing incentive for both existing and potential customers.
+This feature not only enhances the value proposition of SuperLife policies but also attracts a broader clientele base.
+The allure of discounted travel opportunities incentivizes more individuals to invest in insurance coverage, thereby bolstering the company's profitability.

+In summary, the "Let Your Health Work For You" program aligns strategic objectives of decreasing mortality rates and increasing company profits.
+Through a proactive approach to healthcare and innovative customer incentives, we anticipate significant positive outcomes for SuperLife and its policyholders.

 ## Objectives